flare-foundation/governance-proposals/STP/STP_0.md

 ### Free float definition

-All of the SGB that is NOT held by the Flare Foundation.
+All the SGB that is NOT held by the Flare Foundation.

-## Proposal Strucuture
+## Proposal Structure

 A valid STP Proposal will be structured as follows: